mefrem/mefrem.github.io/_posts/2020-07-14-book-review-the-decadent-society.md

 ---
 (*Thanks to Santi Ruiz and Paul Millerd for help with a draft of this piece.*)

 I’ve never had the experience before of reading so depressing a book—and make no mistake, Ross Douthat’s [*The Decadent Society*](https://amzn.to/30956PM) is at its core pessimistic about the state of Western civilization—and yet beam with agency and excitement at the trove of ideas and provocation.
-So often it is someone else’s formulation of “the problem” that spurs our own thoughts, and to Douthat I am immensely grateful, despite the cheerless message.
+So often it is someone else’s formulation of “the problem” that spurs our own thoughts, and to Douthat I am immensely grateful, for tying together many important lines of evidence and despite his cheerless message.

 ## I.

-Ross Douthat, a conservative Catholic social commentator, art and film critic, and my favorite columnist at *The New York Times*, published *The Decadent Society* in February of this year.
-His thesis is that a condition of decadence has obtained in Western civilization, and is here to stay.
+Ross Douthat, a conservative Catholic social commentator, film critic, and a columnist at *The New York Times*, published *The Decadent Society* in February of this year.
+His thesis is that a condition of decadence has obtained in Western civilization, and is likely here to stay.
 “Decadence,” he writes,

 > “refers to economic stagnation, institutional decay, and cultural and intellectual exhaustion at a high level of material prosperity and technological development.
 It describes a situation in which repetition is more the norm than innovation; in which sclerosis afflicts public institutions and private enterprises alike; in which intellectual life seems to go in circles; in which new developments in science, new exploratory projects, underdeliver compared with what people recently expected.
 And, crucially, the stagnation and decay are often a direct consequence of previous development.
 The decadent society is, by definition, a victim of its own significant success.